Akmal1285/it-support-portfolio-akmaliman/powershell-local-user-automation/README.md

 ### ⚙️ Windows 10 – PowerShell Local User Automation

-Automated local user account creation using PowerShell scripting.
+Automated local user account creation using **PowerShell scripting** to streamline workstation setup and onboarding tasks.

 **Key Skills:** PowerShell · Automation · User Management

-**Overview:**
+---

+#### 🧩 Overview
-This script automates the creation of multiple local user accounts on Windows 10.
-It prompts for passwords, assigns groups, and verifies the results — simulating how IT Support staff automate onboarding tasks.
+This project automates the creation of multiple local user accounts on Windows 10 using PowerShell.
+It prompts for passwords, assigns users to local groups, and verifies results — simulating how IT Support technicians automate new-user provisioning.

-**Commands Used:**
+---

+#### 🧰 Commands Used
-- `New-LocalUser`
+- `New-LocalUser` — create local user accounts
-- `Add-LocalGroupMember`
+- `Add-LocalGroupMember` — add users to local groups
-- `Get-LocalUser`
+- `Get-LocalUser` — verify and list all local users

-**Script:**
+---

+#### 💻 Script Example
 ```powershell
 # ================================
 # PowerShell Local User Automation